Hall003/cse15l-lab-reports/LabReport5.md

 ### Step 4: Creating the first Bash Script

-For this bash script, we want to combine the command that makes sure that there are no pre-existing copies of lab 7 already downloaded, the command that clones lab7 onto the remote machine, and the commands that run JUnit tests on lab7
+For this bash script, our goal is to make sure that there are no pre-existing copies of lab 7 already downloaded, clone lab7 onto the remote machine, and run the JUnit tests from ListExamplesTests.java
 <br>
 <br>
 Run the following command: